pedersen/obsidian-brainframe/README.md

 Open your browser, go to the product you wish to bookmark, click the address bar, highlight everything, and press "Control-C" (or "Command-C") to copy the contents.
-Open your vault in Obsidian, and press "Control-Shift-P" or "Command-Shift-P".
-You will now have a file named "products.md" at the root of your vault, with the product page title and address as the last entry in that page in your vault.
+Open your vault in Obsidian, and press "Control-P" or "Command-P".
+Select "Add a Product Bookmark" and you will now have a file named "products.md" at the root of your vault, with the product page title and address as the last entry in that page in your vault.
 You can edit this file as much as you wish, all that will ever be done by this plugin is to add the product in question as a link for you here.

 To edit which file the entry will be added to, open the settings in your vault, go to the Brainframe tab, and change the products setting.